pip-services/pip-services-docs/content/en/python/commons/errors/unknown_exception.md

 ### Description

-The UnknownException is used to manage unknown or unexpected errors.
+The UnknownException class is used to manage unknown or unexpected errors.

 ### Constructors
 Creates an error instance and assigns its values.